-There is this crazy all around the country that is taking the youth by storm (it’s actually been happening I think quite some time but ignore that).
+There is this craze all around the country that is taking the youth by storm (it’s actually been happening for quite some time but ignore that).
 There are these groups of people called hipsters who revel in an amalgamation of cultures both old and new.
 These hipsters, who can be found listening to music on vinyl instead of on their phones can be spotted if you know what you are looking for; men rock pompadours and women rock bowler caps.

 That’s the extent of my research, but if you’re looking for pockets of hipster society, then